Hyperling/HealthProtocol/ebook.md

 - A liter upon waking, before each meal, and before bed.
 Also as needed during exercise.
 Aim to be peeing clear throughout the day.
     - Waking up to pee once or twice during the night is a good sign.
 If doing everything right it should be possible to fall back asleep quickly.
 Keep a bucket or bottle near the bed if you'd prefer not to walk to a bathroom.
     - Clear pee can have a straw tint as long as it's not dark or cloudy.
 Preferably there is little color.
-Try looking up a urine chart.
-[Click here to open an example](https://media.healthdirect.org.au/images/inline/original/urine-colour-chart_v4_25-01-24-3ce811.png).
+Try looking up a urine chart. *[Click here to open an example](https://media.healthdirect.org.au/images/inline/original/urine-colour-chart_v4_25-01-24-3ce811.png)*.
 - Water should be from a clean source, not city tap water.
 Reverse osmosis and distillation are reliable methods.
 Well water can be great depending on where you live, getting it tested is a safe and recommended idea.
     - If you don't already know, water fluoridation, chlorination, and other processes done to tap water are unnatural and can lead to poor health.
 It can be drank if it's all that's available, otherwise plan ahead with your own bottles to avoid it.
     - Homemade water should have minerals added back in such as a teaspoon of sole water per glass / bottle so that the purified water does not strip the body of nutrients.